UniMath/agda-unimath/src/modal-logic/deduction.lagda.md

   infix 5 _⊢_

-  data _⊢_ (axioms : modal-theory l2 i) : formula i → UU (l1 ⊔ l2) where
+  data _⊢_ (axioms : modal-theory l2 i) : modal-formula i → UU (l1 ⊔ l2) where
-    ax : {a : formula i} → is-in-subtype axioms a → axioms ⊢ a
+    ax : {a : modal-formula i} → is-in-subtype axioms a → axioms ⊢ a
-    mp : {a b : formula i} → axioms ⊢ a →ₘ b → axioms ⊢ a → axioms ⊢ b
+    mp : {a b : modal-formula i} → axioms ⊢ a →ₘ b → axioms ⊢ a → axioms ⊢ b
-    nec : {a : formula i} → axioms ⊢ a → axioms ⊢ □ a
+    nec : {a : modal-formula i} → axioms ⊢ a → axioms ⊢ □ₘ a

   -- TODO: rename to modal-logic-closure modal-logic-closure : modal-theory l2 i → modal-theory (l1 ⊔ l2) i